Romania and the euro: The delays in adhering to the ERM II

-The Romanian government also expressed commitment to join all pillars of the Banking Union as soon as possible.
-However, in September 2015 Isărescu said that the 2019 target was no longer realistic.
-The Romanian foreign minister, Teodor Meleșcanu, declared on 28 August 2017 that as the country "meet(s) all formal requirements", Romania "could join the currency union even tomorrow".
-However, he thought Romania "will adopt the euro in five years, in 2022".
-In March 2018, members of the Social Democratic Party (PSD) voted at an extraordinary congress to back a 2024 target date to adopt the euro currency.
+In September 2015, Romania's central bank governor Mugur Isarescu stated that the 2019 target was no longer realistic.
+The Romanian foreign minister, Teodor Meleșcanu, declared on 28 August 2017 that as Romania currently "meets all formal requirements, it could join the currency union even tomorrow"; but because of a concern also to reach a prior satisfying degree of "real convergence" in order for the euro adoption not to cause negative economic harm towards pensioners and low income people, he thought Romania will only be ready to "adopt the euro in five years, in 2022".

+In March 2018, the National Plan for the Adoption of the Euro proposed that the euro would be adopted in 2024, which did not materialize.
+In March 2018, members of the ruling Social Democratic Party (PSD) also voted at an extraordinary congress to back a 2024 target year to adopt the euro as Romania's currency.

-In February 2021, the Romanian Prime Minister, Florin Cîțu, announced that the date for Romanian adoption of the euro would be delayed again to 2027 or 2028.
-Then, in December 2021, Florin Georgescu, the first deputy governor of the BNR, said that the date would be once again delayed to 2029.
+In February 2021, the Romanian Prime Minister, Florin Cîțu, however announced that the date for Romanian ERM II membership had been delayed to 2024, and the adoption of the euro would be delayed again to 2027 or 2028.
+Then, in December 2021, Florin Georgescu, the first deputy governor of the National Bank of Romania (BNR), said that the date would be once again delayed to 2029.

+In March 2023, the government maintained the target for euro adoption to be 2029, while the target to enter the antechamber of the eurozone (ERM-II) was set to 2026.

+The Romanian Fiscal Council, represented by its president Daniel Dăianu, handed over a fiscal advice and analysis to the Romanian government in August 2023, concluding that the ongoing troubles to limit the excessive budget deficit had delayed the earliest year of ERM II membership to 2026–2027 and euro adoption to 2029–2030.
+The current national plan for adoption of the euro established a self-imposed criterion for Romania to reduce its structural budget deficit to 1% of GDP before entering ERM II.
+After reaching a historic high at 7.4% of GDP in 2020, the structural budget deficit was forecast to continue exceeding this ERM II criterion at a projected 5.7% of GDP in 2023 and 4.8% of GDP in 2024.